Four Color: History

 Unlike most comic book series of the day, which were either devoted to one character, or were anthologies with collections of stories starring the cartoon characters of a particular studio, Four Color instead devoted each individual issue to different characters.
 One issue might feature a popular cartoon character, while the next might be an adaptation of a popular movie or TV series.
-Thus the phrase "one shot" which was used in the publisher's code in the first interior page of the first story.
-For example, issue 223 (1949) was denoted DDOS 223 which translates as Donald Duck One-Shot #223.
+Thus, the phrase "one shot" was used in the publisher's code in the first interior page of the first story.
+For example, issue 223 (1949) was denoted DDOS 223, which translates as Donald Duck One-Shot #223.
 Most Four Color titles featured licensed properties; relatively few original characters were created for the line.
 The first Four Color comic featured comic strip and movie serial hero Dick Tracy; the last (issue number 1,354, series 2, dated April–June 1962) was based upon the TV series Calvin and the Colonel.

 Comics historian Gary Brown wrote, "In the Four Color Series, you get a good sense of what America was like in the 1950s.
 Admittedly, it might be a white, middle-class version of the country, but the series hit on every fad, every icon, and every popular piece of culture that America embraced during this time span.
 Dell comics released anywhere from one to a half dozen Four Color titles a month, touching on topics such as the Old West, animation characters, newspaper comic strips, radio programs, TV programs, movies, and even pop music.
 For the most part, the series reflected what entertained America in the 1950s — and not just kids, but adults, as well."

-Many of the early Four Color issues were reprints of newspaper comic strips; the first series included Dick Tracy, Little Orphan Annie, Mickey Mouse, Donald Duck and Terry and the Pirates, among others.
+Many of the early Four Color issues were reprints of newspaper comic strips; the first series included Dick Tracy, Little Orphan Annie, Mickey Mouse, Donald Duck, and Terry and the Pirates, among others.
 The only two issues from the first series that published comic book stories were based on new Walt Disney films.
 Issue #13 featured an adaptation of The Reluctant Dragon, and a Dumbo adaptation was the focus of issue #17.

 The comic strip reprints continued well into the 1942 second series.
-Of the first ten issues, eight are strip reprints, including Little Joe, Harold Teen, Alley Oop and Flash Gordon.
-The first two original stories in the second series are issue #5, Raggedy Ann and Andy and issue #9, Donald Duck Finds Pirate Gold.
+Of the first 10 issues, eight are strip reprints, including Little Joe, Harold Teen, Alley Oop, and Flash Gordon.
+The first two original stories in the second series are issue #5, Raggedy Ann and Andy, and issue #9, Donald Duck Finds Pirate Gold.
 The series continued strip reprints of Dick Tracy until issue #163 (Sept 1947), Little Orphan Annie until issue #206 (Dec 1948) and Harold Teen until issue #209 (Jan 1949).